 In light of the current Covid – 19 pandemic, coupled with a recent statement from the Chancery Office of the Diocese of Trenton, when you experience the loss of a loved one, please contact the Parish Office.
 A funeral Mass in Church is now permitted with precautions.
-All of the priests of the parish are more than willing to take care of your needs and assist you at the funeral home and/or cemetery with the proper Catholic burial rites.
+All of the priests of the parish are more than willing to take care of your needs and assist you with the proper Catholic burial rites.
 We will also properly record the death in our registers.
 Recently some of the funeral homes have been using ministers of other faiths for our Catholic faithful burials which seems to be taking advantage of the family in their time of greatest need.
 Your parish priest will take care of you.
 When in doubt please call us.
-We will also speak to you about a Memorial Mass in the future for the deceased.

 Dear Family Members: